|eBook by Tom Leksey

 Rollback to LR

-After price movement (breakout of TPSL level) beyond the LR, all positions are already locked, therefore, price return to the nearest border of the range is permissible to accumulate more open positions.
+After price movement (breakout of TPSL level) beyond the LR, all positions are already locked, therefore, price return to the nearest border of the range is permissible to accumulate more open positions (strong imbalance) or price return to the LR for the execution of a breakeven of profitable positions.

 If the price goes down by 100% of the range heigh in points from TPSL 1 level breakthrough, it will mean “buy” positions prevailed in the LR, and if they still remain there, then the price will go down with the probability of rollback to the low LR border (in case of strong imbalance) or to the break-even zone (in case of weak imbalance).

-Price return after the breakout of TPSL 1 level (by 100% of the height of the considered range in points) to the opposite TPSL 1 level or its breakout.
+Price return after the breakout of TPSL 1 level by 30-70% of the height of the considered gravitation locked-in range in points and by >70% of the height of the considered resistance / support locked-in range in points.

 Reason: The market sentiment’s weak capacity to keep loss-making positions (Chapter 1.5)